hippie68/gogcheck/README.md

 - osslsigncode (https://github.com/mtrojnar/osslsigncode)
 - innoextract (https://github.com/dscharrer/innoextract)

+Optional:
+- unrar (optional) to let innoextract test RAR archives (https://www.rarlab.com/rar_add.htm)
+- sed for some minor visual text adjustments

-For Windows users: The scripts also work with the Windows Subsystem for Linux (WSL) on Windows 10
+For Windows users: The script also works with the Windows Subsystem for Linux (WSL) on Windows 10
 -> https://docs.microsoft.com/en-us/windows/wsl/

 You may need to download or compile the latest version of innoextract (at least 1.5 for RAR support) if your distro's package is outdated.
 -> https://constexpr.org/innoextract/#download

 gogcheck may still have bugs.
-Please report any issues at https://github.com/hippie68/gogcheck/issues.
-Any help or suggestions are very welcome!
+Please report issues at https://github.com/hippie68/gogcheck/issues.
+Any feedback is very welcome!

 Q&A:
 ----